pnp/blog/content/post/how-to-use-fluent-ui-react-persona-control-in-spfx.md

 ## Summary
-In this article, we have seen the step-by-step implementation of how to use a persona card to show the users\' profile picture.\
+In this article, we have seen the step-by-step implementation of how to use a persona card to show the users' profile picture.
 \
-I hope this helps, if this helps you then share it with others.\
+I hope this helps, if this helps you then share it with others.
 \
 Sharing is caring!